faipat1/CS445-SAR-Project/README.md

 See specific setup instructions below

 ### 1. Pre-requisite
 This setup contains instructions for Ubuntu 18.04.
-The same instructions can be followed on other operating systems but specific commands will have to be alterered.
+The same instructions can be followed on other operating systems but specific commands will have to be altered.

 ### 2. Install Java 8
 ```